Steelers stay perfect, blow out Mayfield, Browns 38-7

 INJURIES

-The Steelers received a potentially massive blow to their defense when second-year inside linebacker Devin Bush left in the second quarter with a left knee injury.
+The Steelers received a potentially massive blow to their defense when second-year inside linebacker Devin Bush left in the second quarter with what Tomlin called a “significant” left knee injury.
 Bush, who had not missed a defensive snap all season, appeared to take an awkward step while attempting to break up a pass.
+Robert Spillane filled in but with Bush almost certainly longer-term, the depth at inside linebacker will be tested.

+“It’s a big blow but Spillane came in and did well,” outside linebacker Bud Dupree.
+“Prayers up for Devin as he goes through recovery.”

 UP NEXT